digitaltwinconsortium/ManufacturingOntologies/Tools/GrafanaDashboard/configuregrafana.md

 ![Navigate to URL](urltografana.png)

-## Add new Data source in Grafana
+## Add a new Data Source in Grafana

 After your first login, you will need to add a new data source to Azure Data Explorer.
 Navigate to 'Configuration' and add a new datasource.

 ![Add new service](adddatasroucegrafana.png)

-Search for Azure Data Explorer and select the service
+Search for Azure Data Explorer and select the service.

 ![Search ADX](searchadx.png)